The teen dancers on "American Bandstand" were superstars.

+According to the Associated Press obit, Clark made rock music acceptable because he "knew how to make wary adults welcome this odd new breed of music in their homes."
 Reporter Lynn Alber included an old Clark quote that revealed part of his strategy: "The boys wore coats and ties and the girls combed their hair and they all looked like sweet little kids into a high school dance," he said.

-Richard Pierce, a Vietnam War veteran, who died Jan.
-19, 2009, at age 64, settled in Anchorage, Alaska, in the early 1980s and worked for Anchorage Chrysler . . . as a mechanic specializing in air conditioning and electrical, according to the Anchorage (Alaska) Daily News.
-His family wrote that Rick was one of the first ASE certified mechanics in the United States.
+"American Bandstand" dancer Richard Pierce served in Vietnam before settling in Anchorage, Alaska, in the early 1980s.
+There he worked for Anchorage Chrysler "as a mechanic specializing in air conditioning and electrical," according to his obituary in the Anchorage (Alaska) Daily News.
+According to his obit, "Rick was one of the first ASE certified mechanics in the United States."

-"Charlie would like everyone to know that he loved life, that you should always greet each day with optimism and an open mind, and finally, the one those closest to him heard the most, listen with your ears, not your mouth.
+"Charlie would like everyone to know that he loved life, that you should always greet each day with optimism and an open mind, and finally, the one those closest to him heard the most, listen with your ears, not your mouth."

-As a young adult, Lance joined his father and brother in the operation of the family farm which included over 50 acres of peach trees, corn and melons.
-After many years of farming, Johnny changed careers and entered the world of fashion where he became a dress cutter and pattern maker.
+As a young adult, John "joined his father and brother in the operation of the family farm which included over 50 acres of peach trees, corn and melons."
+Later, "Johnny changed careers," entering "the world of fashion" as a dress cutter and pattern maker.

 This post was contributed by Alana Baranick, a freelance obituary writer.
 She was the director of the Society of Professional Obituary Writers and chief author of Life on the Death Beat: A Handbook for Obituary Writers before she passed away in 2015.